 Here’s a fun little infotoon I created for Kids Discover magazine on ways for kids to be thankful during Thanksgiving.
 Click here for a downloadable, printable PDF.
 Enjoy!

 Halloween (like many holidays) does not necessarily mean going to the store to ‘purchase’ a good time.
-There are lots of ways to have fun with this spooky time of the season.
-All it takes is a little imagination.
-Click … Continue reading
+Similarly, Explore & Develop child care offers plenty of activities for the little ones to nurture their creative strengths.
+There are lots of … Continue reading

 Here’s a little YouTube portfolio piece I just put together.
 I’d love to hear your thoughts.